 A high lactate level in the blood means that the disease or condition a person has is causing lactate to accumulate.
 In general, a greater increase in lactate means a greater severity of the condition.
 When associated with lack of oxygen, an increase in lactate can indicate that organs are not functioning properly.

 However, the presence of excess lactate is not diagnostic.
-A health practitioner must consider a person's medical history, physical examination, and the results of other diagnostic tests in order to determine the cause and to diagnose the underlying condition or disease.
+A healthcare practitioner must consider a person's medical history, physical examination, and the results of other diagnostic tests in order to determine the cause and to diagnose the underlying condition or disease.

 A number of conditions can cause elevated lactate levels.
 They are separated into two groups according to the mechanism by which they cause lactic acidosis.